 When customers provide information to an online store, they trust it will be used responsibly.

-Names and addresses move through order processing systems, email addresses receive shipping updates, and purchase histories shape product suggestions.
-Some information stays within the store's systems, while other details must travel to different services to complete orders and deliver products.
+Names and addresses move through order systems, email addresses receive shipping updates, and purchase histories shape product suggestions.

 Internal data usage